ibm-cloud-docs/CDN/how-to.md

    ![Origins add origin](images/add-origin.png)

   * If you selected **Server**, enter the Origin server address as IPv4 address or the _hostname_.
 It is recommended to provide _hostname_ and provide a Fully Qualified Domain Name (FQDN).
 Provide an HTTP port, an HTTPS port, or both, depending on which protocol you selected during CDN creation.
+If you use an HTTPS port, the Origin server address must be a _hostname_ and not an IP address.

   ![Add origin server](images/add-origin-server.png)